 Grief & Loss: What is it & What does it look like?

-The first post in this series focusing on grief and loss interviewed Connie on the Bloggers Corner, who is a blogger who has been personally impacted by loss and has transformed her grief into a passion for supporting others and helping to prevent suicide.
+The first post in this series focusing on grief and loss interviewed Connie on the Bloggers Corner, who is a blogger was been personally impacted by loss and has transformed her grief into a passion for supporting others and helping to prevent suicide.
 It can be very difficult to share a story of loss, no matter how much time has passed, and I sincerely thank Connie for being able to share her story with us.

 In this post, we will explore the definition of grief and the symptoms associated with a response to loss.
 Other posts in this series include: